HumanAccess/Project-theme/README.md

 ---
 Title: "Project Theme"
-Description: "Variables and styles for website theme design"
+Description: "Styles for website theme design"
-Version: "1.0"
+Version: "1.5 Beta"
 Author: "Phil Brown"
 Email: "phil@humanaccess.com.au"
 ---

-# Project Theme
+# Project Theme 1.5 Beta update

-Still under development, this is [Project](https://github.com/HumanAccess/Project) rebuilt using Dart-Sass and slightly restructured to make it more practical to use for theme design.

-It contains the same elements with a few extras and includes the assets for the Libre Franklin font family, plus the styles and script for the manual color scheme switching button.
-Please remember it's still under development.

-*Variables*
+I've changed the name to Beta to ensure it's status as such is clear and I'm in the process of re-Sassifying everything so the changes in some areas are significant.
+The styles all still work the same way, just the way they're put together has changed.

+- Updated to include Sass variables for nearly all property styles in _style-variables.scss.
+- The custom properties Sass variables have all been moved to _property-variables.scss.
+- SVG icons are now included as Sass variables with maps now generating the properties and class utilities.
+- Utilities for background colors with text and icons colors to suit, accordions and cards now integrate these.
+- Spacing utilities extended to include margin and padding using (new) Sass variables and maps for sizing.
+- Basic flex, block and percentage width utilities.

+*CSS variables*

 - Font families
 - Static and fluid font sizes